"A choking sound rose from his throat. Outside of a silver crucifix, suspended between two firm, pink-tipped breasts, Miss Omaha was stark naked."

 Naked babes, Hollywood... oh yeah - bring it on!

-But then it just starts to build up a classical whodunit.
+But then it starts to build up into a classic whodunit.
 Page after page of a pretty monotone narrative is spent on establishing the cast, the setup and our first victim.
 But with not exactly subtle hints like "“...that’s Hollywood’s favorite pastime...planning how to kill Caresse", it's not much of a surprise when poor Caresse is killed.
-True to the formula, murder happens on a set during a movie shoot, and again we can see it happening a few pages beforehand (a bit naive stuff with pistols and bullets as the props).
-But just in case we still didn't get it, Mr Latimer reminds us that we are now in a locked-room type of a mystery:
+True to the formula, murder happens on a set during a movie shoot, and again, we can see it happening a few pages beforehand (a bit naive stuff with pistols and bullets as the props).
+But just in case we still didn't get it, Mr Latimer reminds us that we are now in a locked-room mystery:

 “You know those locked-room murders they’re always putting in books?”